kyranis-studio/smart-cmd/README.md

     run node app.js myfile.txt /home/username

 **Examples with required arguments**\
-if you forget to pass an error message is shown see previous example
+if you forget to pass the required argument an error message is shown see previous example

 **Examples with optional arguments**\
 if required is omitted or equal to false the arguments is optional

-**Examples pass null to optional arguments**\
+**Examples pass null to optional arguments**

     const {command}=required(“smart-cmd”)
     const fs=required(“fs”)